Our Guide to Moving to France with Small Kids

 Most kids in France start primary school at age 6.
 In exceptional circumstances, kids who are deemed to be really bright (and at the moment that appears to be judged by their reading ability), might be recommended to go at age 5 and at the other end of the spectrum, it might be recommended that a 6-year-old needs an extra year at the maternelle.
 That said, these circumstances are exceptional, and the norm is age 6.

-Primary school classes in France, like in the UK, are led by one teacher for most subjects, but another teacher will typically be involved in sport or languages.
-The relationship between teacher and pupil is typically really close at this stage, and particularly in the smaller, rural schools, there’s a real sense of community.
-When it comes to subject matter, the full range of subjects taught in the UK are covered, and kids are regularly tested and assessed in terms of performance.
+Primary school classes in France are led by one teacher for most subjects, but another teacher typically handles sports or languages.
+The relationship between teacher and pupil is usually very close at this stage, and particularly in smaller, rural schools, there’s a real sense of community.

 While there’s no getting away from the fact that parachuting a 6-year-old into a foreign country that speaks a different language will have its challenges, it’s amazing how quickly kids overcome the language barrier and get up to speed.
-These “Human sponges”, as they’re often referred to by French teachers who watch British kids integrating, will be thinking like French kids and speaking French fluently much quicker than most adults, so watch out!

 Extra Activities for Primary School Kids

 The school working week is typically four full days: Monday, Tuesday, Thursday and Friday, with a half day on Wednesday, although this may vary by district.
-As a result, pretty much across France, Wednesday afternoon is a day off for primary school kids.
-In the UK, that would more than likely cause a childcare issue for most working parents, but France is really geared up to occupying kids as much, or as little as they want to be occupied on a Wednesday afternoon.
+As a result, pretty much across France, Wednesday afternoons are days off for primary school kids.

 In most rural villages and in all towns and cities, there are Centres de Loisirs, or Centres Aérés, which are a bit like youth clubs for very young children.
 It’s also typical to find a wide range of sporting activities organised under the 1901 Association system in France.
-What this means is that, in most locations, on a Wednesday afternoon, primary school kids can follow their passion for sport or simply hang out with their mates in a safe, supervised environment.

 Rugby, basketball, football, tennis, judo, dance and gym are just some of the sports you’re likely to find on offer in even the smallest communities.
 From a parent’s point of view, this extracurricular activity gives you great exposure to meet other parents and to extend your son or daughter’s circle of friends at the same time as your own.